flass/bioinfo-training-material/R_training/multivariate_analysis1.md

-### Itroduction to Multivariate analysis with `ade4` in `R`
+# Itroduction to Multivariate analysis with `ade4` in `R`

-## Input data: a discrete numeric data table, with samples as rows and variables as columns
+## Input data:
-# tables in other formats can be coerced to the right format with data.matrix()
+You need a discrete numeric data table, with samples as rows and variables as columns; tables in other formats can be coerced to the right format with `data.matrix()`.
 ```r
 # your AMR gene pres/abs table (1 or 0 values)
 amr = read.table(yourAMRtablefile)